 Most computers feature a 'Wi-Fi' button that turns the network connection on or off.
 If your computer has wireless access, but does not feature a Communication button, you may turn your wireless network on or off, or control what is shared over the network with the network management options.
-Search 'HomeGroup' and then click on HomeGroup.

-Using wireless devices while flying in aircraft may be prohibited.
+Using wireless devices while flying in aircraft is prohibited.
 Switch off all devices before boarding an aircraft; they may be dangerous to the operation of the aircraft, disrupt communications, and even be illegal.
-After take off, ask the cabin crew if you may enable Wi-Fi.